Loading...

 How to consume english indian phulka bread, indian chole without glucose spikes

-Combine the phulka and chole with a serving of lean protein, such as grilled chicken or tofu, which can help slow down the rate of glucose absorption.
+Incorporate a source of lean protein, such as grilled chicken, tofu, or paneer, alongside your meal.
+Protein can help slow the absorption of carbohydrates.

-Include non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
-These veggies can help moderate blood sugar levels.
+Add non-starchy, fiber-rich vegetables like spinach, broccoli, or bell peppers to your meal.
+These can help moderate blood sugar levels by slowing digestion.

-Engage in light physical activity, like a short walk, post-meal to aid in glucose regulation.
+Engage in light physical activity, like a short walk, after eating.
+This can help your body use glucose more effectively and reduce spikes.

 healthspan-mbl